SathyaNarayanan-N/Air-Quality-Analysis-Dashboard/README.md

-# Air-Quality-Analysis-Dashboard
+# Air-Quality-Monitoring-Pollution-Dashboard
- Designed and developed an Air Quality Analysis Dashboard, which  calculates air quality across various cities and provides actionable insights.
-Integrated data analysis techniques and visualizations to help users  understand pollution trends and make informed decisions based on real-time  and historical data.
+An interactive Streamlit dashboard for visualizing and monitoring air quality across cities.
+It analyzes PM2.5, PM10, and temperature data using Plotly, Matplotlib, and Seaborn, provides trend analysis, city-wise comparisons, and real-time health risk classifications to raise public awareness about pollution levels.